UWF Television Championship

-The UWF Television Championship, promoted by the Universal Wrestling Federation, started out as the Mid-South Television Championship in 1984 and was then represented by a medal.
+The UWF Television Championship was a professional wrestling championship promoted by the Universal Wrestling Federation.
+It originated as the Mid-South Television Championship in 1984 and was then represented by a medal.
 It was renamed when Mid-South Wrestling changed its name to the UWF in 1986 and the title medal was replaced by a belt.
-The TV title was the mid-level wrestlers' title during its existence.
-The title's final appearance was during Nikita Koloff's interview on the November 28, 1987 edition of World Championship Wrestling, with Koloff then declaring the NWA TV title was the only TV title, effectively unifying the UWF TV title into its NWA counterpart and retiring the former title.
+The UWF Television Championship was the mid-level wrestlers' title during its existence.
+The title's final appearance was during Nikita Koloff's interview on the November 28, 1987 edition of World Championship Wrestling, with Koloff then declaring the NWA World Television Championship was the only television championship, effectively unifying the UWF Television Championship into its NWA counterpart and retiring the former championship.